 - Remove wooden floors and replace with tiles.

 - Use waterproof sealant on external walls, and also water-resistant paint on interior walls.

 - Have a professional add sealing and dry-line to walls and floors to help prevent flood damage.

 - Purchase a dehumidifier to dry out the walls and ceilings of your home or business.

-If your home suffers damage from extreme weather conditions and burst pipes happen as a result, click here [insert link to burst pipes article] to read our article on what to do in this situation.
-To have your home prepared for any storms that might take place, click here [insert link to home protection in a storm] for our guidelines of best practice.
+If your home suffers damage from extreme weather conditions and burst pipes happen as a result, click here to read our article on what to do in this situation.
+To have your home prepared for any storms that might take place, click here for our guidelines of best practice.

 Don’t forget, we offer help in a home emergency, including storm damage.
 To read more, click here.
 To talk immediately to an experienced Claims Handler, call 1890 666 888, we are open 24 hours a day, 7 days a week, 365 days a year.
 Please have your policy number to hand when you call.